Yoonkyo/nginx_streaming/README.md

 ## Check nginx server

-Move your nginx directory.
+Move to your nginx directory.
 It is located in /usr/local/nginx.
 But it can be located in /etc/nginx if you install nginx using apt-get command.
 ```c
 cd /usr/local/nginx
 ```